History of the Catholic Church in the United States: Contraception

-The Roman Catholic Church maintains its opposition to birth control.
-Some Roman Catholic Church members and non-members criticize this belief as contributing to overpopulation, and poverty.
+The Catholic Church maintains its opposition to birth control.
+Some Catholic Church members and non-members criticize this belief as contributing to overpopulation, and poverty.

 Pope Paul VI reaffirmed the Church's position in his 1968 encyclical Humanae Vitae (Human Life).
 In this encyclical, the Pope acknowledges the realities of modern life, scientific advances, as well as the questions and challenges these raise.
 Furthermore, he explains that the purpose of intercourse is both "unitive and procreative", that is to say it strengthens the relationship of the husband and wife as well as offering the chance of creating new life.
 As such, it is a natural and full expression of our humanity.
 He writes that contraception "contradicts the will of the Author of life [God].
 Hence to use this divine gift [sexual intercourse] while depriving it, even if only partially, of its meaning and purpose, is equally repugnant to the nature of man and of woman, and is consequently in opposition to the plan of God and His holy will."

-The Church stands by its doctrines on sexual intercourse as defined by the Natural law: intercourse must at once be both the renewal of the consummation of marriage and open to procreation.
+The Church says its doctrines on sexual intercourse are based on a correct reading of the Natural law: intercourse must at once be both the renewal of the consummation of marriage and open to procreation.
 If each of these postulates are not met, the act of intercourse is, according to Natural Law, an objectively grave sin.
 Therefore, since artificial contraception expressly prevents the creation of a new life (and, the Church would argue, removes the sovereignty of God over all of Creation), contraception is unacceptable.
 The Church sees abstinence as the only objective moral strategy for preventing the transmission of HIV.

-The Church has been criticized for its opposition to promoting the use of condoms as a strategy to prevent the spread of HIV/AIDS, teen pregnancy, and STDs.

 Homosexual behavior

-The Catholic Church teaches that all Catholics must practice chastity according to their states of life, and Catholics with homosexual tendencies must practice chastity in the understanding that homosexual acts are "intrinsically disordered" and "contrary to the natural law."
+The Catholic catechism teaches that all Catholics must practice chastity according to their states of life, and Catholics with homosexual tendencies must practice chastity in the understanding that homosexual acts are "intrinsically disordered" and "contrary to the natural law."
 The Vatican has reiterated the standing instruction against ordaining gay candidates for the priesthood.